 Daphne spent many years working as a lecturer in International Relations at the London School of Economics (LSE).
-She then completed her psychology training as a mature student, first at the Institute of Education where she gained a Master’s degree in Child Development, and then in City’s doctoral programme.
+She then completed her psychology training as a mature student, first at UCL's Institute of Education where she gained a Master’s degree in Child Development, and then in City’s doctoral programme.

 A native French speaker and long-time Londoner, Daphne works in both English and French in her North London practice, where she sees adults and adolescents.

 - DPsych in Counselling Psychology, City, University of London, United Kingdom

 - MSc in Child Development, UCL Institute of Education, United Kingdom

 - PhD in International Relations, London School of Economics and Political Science, United Kingdom